FAIRplus/the-fair-cookbook/content/recipes/findability/registeringDatasets.md

 ### Dataset Registration in Wikidata

 After locating a dataset, check the availability of the details of the dataset.
+Essential attributes include:

+* the DOI
-Essential attributes include the DOI, the title of the dataset, the author(s) of the dataset, publication date of the dataset, and links to the dataset source.
-You may need this later.
+* the title of the dataset
+* the author(s) of the dataset
+* the publication date of the dataset
+* links to the dataset source.

+  You may need these later, during the Wikidata registration process.

 With the DOI, there is a good chance that Scholia {footcite}`Nielsen2017` can help you register the dataset in Wikidata.
 You can use the `https://scholia.toolforge.org/doi/$DOI` pattern ('$DOI' in the link must be replaced with the